 Estimates show that approximately 370,000 small businesses may be affected by the outcome of this, with analysts estimating that between £3.7b – £7.4b worth of claims are at stake.

 Is your business one of them?
-Our team can help if so.
+Our panel can help if so.

 Claiming business interruption compensation through business insurance could be the only hope of survival for many UK business owners.
 Having said this, the wording of the insurance policies is often very complex and sometimes unique to each business.

 The Claim Experts team can offer assistance in claiming against your business interruption policy, and can guide you through the process.
-Our team of solicitors can assist you with:
+Our panel of advisors can assist you with:

-If we believe you are eligible and your insurer disagrees, our team can calculate your potential losses and challenge your insurer for you.
-Our expertise with working with insurance companies, the FCA and the FSCS means that we can present your claim in a way that is dealt with promptly and efficiently.
+If our panel of solicitors believe you are eligible and your insurer disagrees, they can calculate your potential losses and challenge your insurer for you.
+Their expertise with working with insurance companies, the FCA and the FSCS means that they can present your claim in a way that is dealt with promptly and efficiently.